 LSL stands out for its professional orientation.
 Courses are rigorous in academic terms, while keeping a close focus on everyday reality and practical experience.
 The essential goal is to enrich participants’ know-how so that they can work at the highest levels.
 This is tremendously useful in terms of consolidating the aspirations to grow professionally, allowing participants to better prepare themselves to outstanding professional work-paths.

 In light of the above, LSL envisages and offers the chance of professional placements and work experience in law firms and legal counsel offices, private and public bodies, both in Italy and abroad.

 Therefore, the LSL pays attention both at the public and private sector, in particular in Europe, as well as at EU and international institutions.
 Just by way of example, participants of LSL’s academic activities are already or aim to become: judges, lawyers or legal counselors, officials at national regulatory authorities (such as CONSOB, Anti-trust Authority, Bank of Italy), or in the public administration, the EU institutions and the international organizations, consultants and managers within industry and their associations or NGOs.

 The interim Director of the School of Law is Professor Antonio NUZZO (Dean of Luiss Guido Carli University Department of Law), following the designation of Professor Enzo MOAVERO MILANESI (Professor of EU Law at Luiss Guido Carli University) as Minister of Foreign Affairs and International Cooperation.

-The School has a Scientific Council led by Prof. Paola SEVERINO, Rector at Luiss Guido Carli.
+The School has a Scientific Council led by Prof. Paola SEVERINO, Vice President at Luiss Guido Carli.
 Its members are: